westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 1. a connect strings, can connect to alive node without any change.
 2. a way to reconnect automatically.
 3. a method to detect the node failure ASAP.
-4. a mean to handle uncommit transaction after reconnect to alive nodes.
+4. a way to handle uncommit transaction after reconnect to alive nodes.

 For the first goal, we have at least the following three ways:
 1. use DNS, but how DNS know the node/database failure is a little hard to archive.